|Premier League Management Record|

 In the 2005/06 season, Jol almost managed to guide Spurs to their first ever top four finish, which would have earned qualification for the UEFA Champions League, but they were edged by North London rivals Arsenal by just two points on the final day of the campaign.
 Another impressive fifth place finish followed in 2006/07 before he left London for Bundesliga side Hamburg in 2008.

 Jol returned to the Premier League three years later with Fulham, and he comfortably led the Cottagers to ninth position in his first season in charge.
-In the 2012/13 campaign, the goals of Bulgarian striker Dimitar Berbatov have helped Fulham secure their 13th consecutive season at the top level of English football.
+In the 2012/13 campaign, the goals of Bulgarian striker Dimitar Berbatov helped Fulham secure their 13th consecutive season at the top level of English football.

 ADO Den Haag: 1973-78